History of fountains in the United States: 1800-1900

 Philadelphia built the first citywide water system in the United States, which began operation in January 1801.
 Underground aqueducts carried drinking water from the Schuylkill River, and twin steam pumps propelled it into a water tower at Centre Square, now the site of Philadelphia City Hall.
 Scottish-born architect Benjamin Henry Latrobe designed the system along with the Greek Revival pumping house/water tower.
 Centre Square was converted from a meadow into a public park, and an ornamental fountain was added, 1808–1809.
-Sculptor William Rush carved a wooden statue, Allegory of the Schuylkill River (better known as Water Nymph with Bittern), to adorn the Centre Square fountain.
+Sculptor William Rush carved a wooden statue, Allegory of the Schuylkill River (better known as Water Nymph with Bittern), to adorn the Centre Square fountain, subsequently depicted in a genre painting by John Lewis Krimmel.

 The first monumental fountains in the United States were built to mark the termini of aqueducts bringing fresh drinking water into New York City.
 A cholera epidemic in 1832 and the disastrous Great Fire of New York, in 1835, persuaded the government of New York City to build the Croton aqueduct to bring abundant fresh water into the city.
 The Croton Dam, aqueduct, and reservoir were finished in 1841, bringing water 40 miles from the Croton River to New York City.
 In commemoration, the Croton Fountain in City Hall Park, was turned on on October 14, 1842, and jetted water 50 feet into the air.
 A second fountain in Union Square was also connected to the system.

 The first fountains were very simple, without sculpture, and simply spouted water up into the air.
 They no longer exist, though vestiges of the original water system remain.

 In 1848, Boston completed its own new water system, an aqueduct from Lake Cochituate 20 mi to the Boston Common, where the first fountain was located.
 A parade and festival were held to mark the fountain's opening on October 25, 1848.
 The ceremony included schoolchildren singing an ode written by American poet James Russell Lowell for the event.
 The ode began: